2021 NFL season

 The 2021 NFL season was the 102nd season of the National Football League (NFL).
 The season was the first to feature a 17-game regular season schedule as the league expanded the season from 16 games.
 The regular season started on September 9, 2021, with defending Super Bowl LV champion Tampa Bay defeating Dallas in the NFL Kickoff Game.
 The regular season ended on January 9, 2022.
-The playoffs started on January 15 and concluded with Super Bowl LVI, the league's championship game, at SoFi Stadium in Inglewood, California, on February 13, with the Los Angeles Rams defeating Cincinnati.
+The playoffs started on January 15 and concluded with Super Bowl LVI, the league's championship game, at SoFi Stadium in Inglewood, California, on February 13 (making this the latest end to a season at the time), with the Los Angeles Rams defeating Cincinnati.
+To compensate for revenue lost in 2020 due to the COVID-19 pandemic, the season's salary cap decreased to $182.5 million per team.

 Player movement

 The 2021 NFL league year and trading period began on March 17.
 On March 15, teams were allowed to exercise options for 2021 on players with option clauses in their contracts, submit qualifying offers to their pending restricted free agents, and submit a Minimum Salary Tender to retain exclusive negotiating rights to their players with expiring 2020 contracts and fewer than three accrued seasons of free agent credit.
 Teams were required to be under the salary cap using the "top 51" definition (in which the 51 highest paid-players on the team's payroll must have a combined salary cap).
 On March 17, clubs were allowed to contact and begin contract negotiations with players whose contracts had expired and thus became unrestricted free agents.

 This season's salary cap decreased to $182.5 million per team, down from $198.2 million in 2020 and lower than the $188.2 million in 2019.
 This was to compensate for the revenue lost in 2020 when the COVID-19 pandemic forced games to either be played with a greatly reduced audience or no fans at all.